The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 That sounds aggressive.
 You have to know that: Personally very approachable and a visionary manager.
 He produces new ideas on the assembly line.
 But he pursues important projects over decades - even against the resistance and deep-seated convictions of car managers.

-As CEO, he managed the launch of the Fiat Cinquecento and was recruited to the Volkswagen Group in 2009.
+As CEO, he oversaw the launch of the Fiat Cinquecento and was recruited to the Volkswagen Group in 2009.
 Two years later, the up! was launched on the market.
-From 2015, he positioned SEAT as the development center for the ID.2 family, the Volkswagen Group’s small electric platform.
-At Renault, he has once again become the anchor of the brand with the Clio, R 5 and Megan, while Capture, Austral, Arkana and Espace earn the money.
+From 2015, he positioned SEAT as the development center for the ID.2 family, the Volkswagen Group's small electric platform.
+At Renault, it has once again become the anchor of the brand with the Clio, R 5 and Megan, while Capture, Austral, Arkana and Espace earn the money.

 The branch we are sitting on is very strong.